Ian Lloyd (politician)

 Sir Ian Stewart Lloyd (30 May 1921 – 25 September 2006) was a British Conservative Party politician.
-Born in South Africa to wealthy English parents, he worked as a civil servant in the SA Board of Trade before moving permanently to England.
+Born in South Africa to wealthy English parents, he worked as a civil servant in the South African Board of Trade before moving permanently to England in the 1950s.
 He served as a backbench Member of Parliament for constituencies near Portsmouth nearly 30 years, from 1964 to 1992.
 He took an interest in African issues, shipping, and technology, and spoke about the dangers of global warming as early as 1989.

 Early and private life

 Lloyd was born in Durban in South Africa, the son of Walter John Lloyd and his wife, Carmen Craig Stewart Murray.
 Ian Lloyd's great-grandfather, Capt.
 Walter Lloyd (1823–1878), had emigrated from his native Wales to the British colony of Natal, as it then was, in the middle of the nineteenth century; the Lloyd family's ancestral home, Coedmore, is situated in Cardiganshire.

 Ian Lloyd was educated at St. John's Preparatory in Johannesburg, at Michaelhouse in Natal, and at the University of Witwatersrand.
 In the Second World War, he served in the South African Air Force as a Spitfire pilot and then Flight instructor.
 After the War, he attended King's College, Cambridge.
 He was President of the Cambridge Union in 1947, served with the RAFVR, and sailed and skied for the university.
 He graduated with an MSc in 1952, and studied at the Administrative College at Henley-on-Thames.

 He married Frances Addison in 1951-2012, daughter of the Hon.
 William Addison.
 They had three sons together; Jonathan, Mark and Peregrine.

 He returned to South Africa, where he joined the Torch Commando protest group of World War II veterans, and the United Party.
 He became the economic adviser at the Central Mining and Investment Corporation, part of the South African Board of Trade and Industries.
 He resigned and permanently left South Africa in 1955, driven away by his disagreement with the policy of apartheid.
 Returning to the UK, he became a shipping executive, as Director of Research at British and Commonwealth Shipping Company from 1956 to 1964.
 He remained its economic adviser until 1983.